Do you know who Chandler Bolt is?

 - 8 Principles for Effective Affiliate Marketing on a Blog

-I want to introduce you to your new best friend, when it comes to email marketing.
+I want to introduce you to your new best friend, when it comes to learning email marketing.

 Meet Bryan Harris, founder of Videofruit.